philleepflorence/directus-8-docs/getting-started/supporting-directus.md

 ### Sponsored Bugs

 Is that bug not getting solved fast enough for your needs?
-We triage all of our reported bugs ([App](https://github.com/directus/app/projects/17) and [API](https://github.com/directus/api/projects/17)) based on priority and how long the fix is estimated to take.
+We triage all of our reported bugs ([App](https://github.com/directus/v8-archive/projects/17) and [API](https://github.com/directus/v8-archive/projects/17)) based on priority and how long the fix is estimated to take.
 If you need a bug fixed sooner you can reach out to us about "sponsoring" it.
-We provide an cost estimate for subsidizing a more expeditious resolution.
+We provide a cost estimate for subsidizing a more expeditious resolution.

 ### Premium Support